-Hollywood is so slick and so quick that it’s easy to forget that Los Angeles is a great travel destination for families.
+Hollywood is so slick and so quick that it’s easy to forget that Los Angeles, California, is a great travel destination for families.
 Families come in all shapes and sizes, but imagine this is a family with two parents and a couple of grammar school age kids.

 First, do yourself a favor and pick up a rental car if you’re flying into one of LA’s airports.
 It’s possible to get around via mass transit, but LA is so spread out and is such a car-centric culture, that having your own wheels will make getting around a lot easier.